White-rumped swallow: Taxonomy and etymology

-The white-rumped swallow was first formally described as Hirundo leucorrhoa by French ornithologist Louis Vieillot in 1817 in his Nouveau Dictionnaire d'Histoire Naturelle.
+The white-rumped swallow was first formally described as Hirundo albifrons by Uruguayan naturalist Dámaso Antonio Larrañaga in 1810, however it was not formally published until 1817 when French ornithologist Louis Pierre Vieillot independently named it Hirundo leucorrhoa in his Nouveau Dictionnaire d'Histoire Naturelle.
 Subsequently, it was moved to its current genus, Tachycineta, which was created in 1850 by Jean Cabanis.
 The binomial name is derived from Ancient Greek.
 Tachycineta is from takhukinetos, "moving quickly", and the specific leucorrhoa is from leukos, "white", and orrhos, "rump".

 The species was formerly considered a subspecies of the Chilean swallow, most likely due to the similarity in morphology and calls.
 It is occasionally placed in the genus Iridoprocne with the tree swallow, mangrove swallow, white-winged swallow, and Chilean swallow.
 A study of the mitochondrial DNA of Tachycineta supports the split, although studies do show that the white-rumped swallow forms a superspecies, leucorrhoa, with the Chilean swallow.
 This species is monotypic, with no known subspecies.

 This swallow is named for its white rump but it is also sometimes called the white-browed swallow, due to its white supraloral streak.